What is the Medium Partner Program?

 4. Experiment with topics.
 Don’t niche down too soon.
 I’ve got a great workshop here on how to pick a niche, and how to know when you’re ready to pick a niche.

 5. Look for publications.
 I am a huge fan of pubs.
 Especially as a beginner, Medium publications are a great way to give you a leg up.
 Think of them as platforms to hop on while you’re still small.
 Find one in your niche and publish there.
+You can find a list of Medium publications that accept submissions here.

 A Boosted story can go far.